PoldeDalmau/Argon_MD/README.md

 How to use our code:
-Open the Main.ipynb notebook and run each cell from top to bottom.
+Open the Test.ipynb notebook and run each cell from top to bottom.
 Here we have written a script that can implement the Verlet Method in 3D for more n particles.
 One can adjust the number of time steps, number of particles, time step size, system size L, the lattice constant a of the fcc lattice and the temperature.
 One will obtain a plot of energy (kinetic, potential and total) which is rescaled several times and a value for the pressure in normalized units.
+Also, if the boolean values in the simulate function are set to "True", the system will also return a pair correlation function and the error on the pressure.